Tomo-chan Is a Girl!: Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced at Anime Expo in July 2022.
-It is produced by Lay-duce and directed by Hitoshi Nanba, with assistant direction from Noriko Hashimoto, scripts written by Megumi Shimizu, character designs handled by Shiori Hiraiwa, and music composed by Masaru Yokoyama.
-The series premiered on January 5, 2023, on Tokyo MX and other networks.
+It was produced by Lay-duce and directed by Hitoshi Nanba, with assistant direction from Noriko Hashimoto, scripts written by Megumi Shimizu, character designs handled by Shiori Hiraiwa, and music composed by Masaru Yokoyama.
+The 13-episode series aired from January 5 to March 30, 2023, on Tokyo MX and other networks.
 The opening theme song is "Kurae!
 Telepathy" (くらえ！テレパシー, Kurae!
-Terepashī) by Maharajan, while the ending theme song is "yurukuru＊love" by Rie Takahashi, Rina Hidaka, and Sally Amaki.
-The series will consist of 13 episodes.
-Crunchyroll co-produced the series and is streaming it along with an English dub.
+Terepashī) by Maharajan.
+Rie Takahashi, Rina Hidaka, and Sally Amaki performed the ending theme song "yurukuru＊love" from Episodes 2–9 and 11–13, while Kaito Ishikawa, Kōhei Amasaki, and Yoshitsugu Matsuoka performed the theme song for Episode 10.
+Crunchyroll co-produced the series and streamed it along with an English dub.

-Episode list
+Episodes

 Reception

 As part of Anime News Network's Fall 2018 manga guide, Rebecca Silverman, Amy McNulty, Faye Hopper, and Teresa Navarro reviewed the first volume for the website.
 Silverman, McNulty, and Navarro praised the characters and art, while Hopper was more critical of the plot.

 In 2016, the series won the Next Manga Award in the web manga category.